rebelsky/sams-assorted-musings-reflections/tag-your-bike.md

 ---

+A student reader reminded me that even with a tag, they are unlikely to be able to recover your bike.
+However, tags do help with the all-too-common situation of someone deciding to "borrow" your bike to get somewhere else on campus or in town.

+---

 [1] Campus Safety is the office formerly known as "Campus Safety and Security" and before that as "Security".
 The hope is that by renaming, we make it seem less intimidating to those who have had less-than-positive